One of the things that the HackMyCF ColdFusion server security scanner looks for, is if the /CFIDE/scripts/

 Setup a the virtual directory for your new URI

-directory (I block it on the web server instead), this way we can ensure that any ColdFusion installer updates can still do their thing.
+directory (block it on the web server instead), this way we can ensure that any ColdFusion updates can still update files within this directory as needed.

 Using Apache with mod_alias

-Most Apache web servers will have the mod_alias module enabled, so we can use that to setup the virtual directory for all websites, and also block requests to /CFIDE/scripts/
+Most Apache web servers will have the mod_alias module enabled, so we can use that to setup the virtual directory for all websites, and also block requests to /cf_scripts/

 .
 To do this add the following to the end of your httpd.conf